taprobane99/iMac5KLinux/README.md

 Simple one-click script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs, alongside your existing kernel.
-You can switch back to your exisiting kernel from the GRUB menu at boot.
+You can switch back to your existing kernel from the GRUB menu at boot.

 Works on Ubuntu 26.04 LTS.
 May work on Mint, and other Debian distros.